InvictusNavarchus/gemini-history-manager/scripts/README.md

 #### `compare-checksums-wrapper.js` & `compare_checksums.py`
 Compares checksums across different builds of the same version.
 Requires at least 2 recorded builds (build-1, build-2, etc.) to perform a meaningful comparison.

+**Note:** The Python script has been replaced with a pure JavaScript implementation (`compare-checksums.js`) to reduce runtime dependencies.

 #### `create-github-release.js`
 Standalone GitHub release creation.